Skip to main content

 VS Code extension

-As experiments become more complex, ensuring that they work effectively and are bug-free becomes more difficult.
+As experiments become more complex, ensuring they work effectively and remain bug-free presents challenges.
 Previously, developers had two options:

-• Write JavaScript code directly in Kameleoon and using the Previsualization feature to check it
+• Write JavaScript code directly in Kameleoon and use the Previsualization feature to check it.

-• Copying and pasting code into the Chrome developer console.
+• Copy and paste code into the Chrome developer console.

-Both of these methods were cumbersome, lowering productivity for developers, and potentially didn’t match production conditions, sometimes showing differences when simulating experiment behavior.
+Both methods were cumbersome, lowering productivity for developers and sometimes failing to match production conditions or showing differences when simulating experiment behavior.

-Developers can now write JavaScript or TypeScript code in the popular Microsoft Visual Studio Code IDE, with our Kameleoon and Visual Studio extension.
-Any updates are automatically detected and sent to their browser via Kameleoon’s Chrome extension.
+Developers can now write JavaScript or TypeScript code in Microsoft Visual Studio Code using the Kameleoon Visual Studio Code extension.
+The extension automatically detects updates and sends them to the browser via Kameleoon’s Chrome extension.
 Chrome then injects the new code into the Kameleoon engine and automatically reloads the page.
-Visual Studio Code is the first development environment we are integrating with - with others potentially added based on client requests.
+Visual Studio Code is the first development environment to integrate with Kameleoon; others may follow based on client requests.

 Installation